 While each of the Disney storylines will warm your heart, the combat is the reason why the game doesn’t tire after dozens of hours.
 Armed with a bevy of Keyblades with a transformation or two each, taking out hordes of Heartless has never been this varied.
 Sora can even summon Disney theme park rides such as spinning teacups to eliminate foes both large and small in a hurry.
 Yes, Kingdom Hearts 3 has a bonkers story that’s hard to follow, but it’s a thoroughly perfect ending to a story arc that began on the PS2.

 Massively multiplayer games

 Tom Clancy’s The Division 2

 The Division 2 didn’t need to have drastic changes made compared to the first game — especially after Ubisoft Massive and its sister studios had managed to iron out some of its issues.
-The open-world role-playing shooter follows the same structure of its predecessor, with your agent leveling up and acquiring new skills and gear as they progress through a campaign filled with firefights and explosions.
+The open-world role-playing third-person shooter follows the same structure of its predecessor, with your agent leveling up and acquiring new skills and gear as they progress through a campaign filled with firefights and explosions.
 It’s standard Clancy fare, but there are plenty of set-piece moments this time around that give the game’s version of Washington D.C. a dynamic feeling not present in the first Division.

 Nearly everywhere you go in The Division 2, you’ll find a new activity to do or a group of enemies to defeat, but the game manages to avoid feeling overwhelming by dividing its areas into progressively higher levels.
 Once you complete the missions designed for one area, you begin taking on those in the next, and collectibles and special holographic recordings help to fill in the gaps of the story along the way.
-The PlayStation 4 version of the game does suffer from an extremely big file size requiring close to 100GB in downloads, even if you own the disc, but it’s definitely worth it once you finally get started.
+The PlayStation 4 version of the game does suffer from a massive file size requiring close to 100GB in downloads, even if you own the disc, but it’s worth it once you finally get started.